Information-Theoretic Active Correlation Clustering: Experiments

 \textbf{Batch diversity.} In this paper, we consider single-sample acquisition functions that do not explicitly consider the joint informativeness among the elements in a batch $\mathcal{B}$.
-This has the benefit of avoiding the combinatorial complexity of selecting an optimal batch, which is a common problem for batch active learning \citep{deep-al-survey}.
-However, the work in \citep{kirsch2023stochastic} proposes a simple method for improving the batch diversity for single-sample acquisition functions using noise.
-We utilize the \textit{power} acquisition method for the entropy acquisition function, which corresponds to $\mathcal{A}^{\text{entropy}}(u, v) \coloneqq \log (\mathcal{A}^{\text{entropy}}(u, v)) + \epsilon_{uv}$ where $\epsilon_{uv} \sim \text{Gumbel}(0;1)$.
-For the other acquisition functions, we observe no significant improvement in performance when utilizing this method, likely due to their inherent randomness, and are hence used in original form.
+This has the benefit of avoiding the combinatorial complexity of selecting an optimal batch, which is a common problem for batch active learning \cite{deep-al-survey}.
+However, the work in \cite{kirsch2023stochastic} proposes a simple method for improving the batch diversity for single-sample acquisition functions using noise.
+In this paper, we utilize the \textit{power} acquisition method.
+Given some acquisition function $a^{\text{X}}$, this corresponds to $a^{\text{PowerX}}(u, v) = \log (a^{\text{X}}(u, v)) + \epsilon_{uv}$ where $\epsilon_{uv} \sim \text{Gumbel}(0;1)$.
+This is used for all information-theoretic acquisition functions proposed in this paper.
+We observe no benefit of this for maxmin/maxexp, likely due to their inherent randomness.
+Finally, it is not applicable to the other baselines, as they do not follow Alg. \ref{alg:acc}, as described earlier.